Investigation into Bi-Co Title IX Office Uncovers Systemic Denial of Student Rights in Sexual Assault Cases

 “It broke me,” Wolkiewicz says.

 As for the promises that Taylor had made to Wolkiewicz about working together to improve the Title IX process, Wolkiewicz says she heard from neither Taylor or Walters for the entirety of that summer.
-On October 7, 2021, she sent another email to Taylor, Walters, and President Kim Cassidy.
+On Oct.
+7, 2021, she sent another email to Taylor, Walters, and President Kim Cassidy.
 In it, she demanded that the school live up to the promises it had made to her following the closure of her case.

 Wolkiewicz noted that she made that demand “not to assign blame, but to instead illustrate the failure of the college to protect its students, or to care for them after a traumatic experience.
 This is an example of a process designed and implemented to protect the Bi-Co from culpability, and the reputation of the accused, as opposed to ensuring the (future) protection and wellbeing of the traumatized.
 Furthermore, these multiple missed opportunities tell a story of dangerous ignorance and intentional avoidance of potentially life-changing solutions.
 BUT, there is an opportunity for the college to change the process to protect and better meet the needs of their students.”

-On October 10, 2021, Cassidy replied to Wolkiewicz in an email, which stated: “I have spoken with Dean Walters, who in turn spoke with Kim Taylor about the conversations we had last spring and about their understanding of their conversations with you about next steps.
+On Oct.
+10, 2021, Cassidy replied to Wolkiewicz in an email, which stated: “I have spoken with Dean Walters, who in turn spoke with Kim Taylor about the conversations we had last spring and about their understanding of their conversations with you about next steps.
 After reading your letter and hearing from them, it seems clear that there were different understandings of next steps.
 Just as you thought that Ms. Taylor was to follow up with you, she understood that you were going to initiate follow up with her before the fall.
 I am very sorry that this miscommunication happened around an issue that is so important to you and to the College.”

-Upset by this response, Wolkiewicz made a Google Drive folder in the Fall of 2021.
+Upset by this response, Wolkiewicz made a Google Drive folder in the fall of 2021.
 Using social media, she shared the link to the folder and tried to draw attention to the alleged failures of the administration.
 One document demanded that the school take more responsibility for their handling of Title IX cases.
 In it, Wolkiewicz stated: “The college-led case that followed left me feeling invalidated, unsupported, and guilty, not to mention retraumatized.
 None of these feelings should be felt by a survivor of sexual assault after choosing to come forward.”

 Wolkiewicz continued to talk with the school the following semester about changing the Title IX office to better serve its students.
-She claims to have had multiple meetings with Taylor in Spring of 2022.
+She claims to have had multiple meetings with Taylor in spring of 2022.
 During this time Wolkiewicz was not enrolled on campus but would drive back and forth from her hometown in Virginia in order to help implement the changes she believed were crucial for creating a safer campus.
 Wolkiewicz planned events with Taylor for the entire month of April, centered around combating sexual assault on Bryn Mawr and Haverford’s campuses.

 The events planned by Wolkiewicz and Taylor for April of 2022.